ekutner/home-connect-hass/README.md

       home_connect_alt: debug
       custom_components.home_connect_alt: debug
   ```
   If you're using this method you will have to download the log directly from the Home Assistant server in order to attach it to the bug report.
+Since the release of Home Assistant 2025.11
+  the log file is no longer automatically created.
+Starting with release 2026.1 it is possible to bring the log file back by running `ha core options --duplicate-log-file=true` in command line.
+If you don't know how to do that then just use the first method.

 ### Setting Log Mode
 If while analyzing an issue you reported you are requested to set a specific **Log Mode**: